Skip to content

 A licensed Syrian phosphate trading intermediary holds:

-1. A current GEGMR commercial agent or trading licence
+1. A current GECOPHAM commercial agent or trading licence

 2. Registration with the Syrian Federation of Chambers of Commerce

-3. A track record of completed GEGMR-origin shipments (verifiable via SGS/BV certificate archives)
+3. A track record of completed Syrian-authority-origin shipments (verifiable via SGS/BV certificate archives)

 Warning Signs of Unlicensed or Fraudulent Intermediaries

-The normalization of Syrian trade has attracted a wave of opportunistic brokers, some without any real GEGMR relationship:
+The normalization of Syrian trade has attracted a wave of opportunistic brokers, some without any real GECOPHAM relationship:

-• Claims to represent GEGMR in multiple countries simultaneously (GEGMR does not appoint exclusive international agents)
+• Claims to represent Syrian state phosphate entities in multiple countries simultaneously (the authority does not appoint exclusive international agents)

-• Cannot produce a copy of their current GEGMR licence on request
+• Cannot produce a copy of their current GECOPHAM licence on request

 • Cannot provide SGS/BV certificates from previous shipments